-However, the road to successful branding and positioning for law firms has several challenges, and it is important to keep some considerations in mind when aspiring successful outcomes.
+However, the road to successful branding and positioning for law firms has several challenges, and it is important to keep some considerations in mind when aspiring for successful outcomes.

 In the first article of the six-part series, we discussed the overall need for a well thought and planned strategic branding, positioning and business development.
 In this article, we address the need & importance of PR & media management for lawyers and law firms.

 Public relations and media management can provide cross-function support to law firms.
-It can help bring in a unique and important perspective to the firm’s conversation about:
+It can help bring a unique and important perspective to the firm’s conversation about:

 - Brand & Communication Strategies